Last updated in September 2016

-Germany is engaged in a variety of ways in Sri Lanka (a cultural institute, political foundations, the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD), the South Asia Institute and friendship societies) and is respected and valued as a reliable partner.
+Germany is engaged in a variety of ways in Sri Lanka (through the Goethe Institute, the South Asia Institute and friendship societies) and is respected and valued as a reliable partner.
 The German political foundations that were active in the country terminated their local programme work in 2013.
 The Friedrich Naumann Foundation re-opened its office in Colombo in early 2016.

-Together with its EU partners and other Western countries, Germany is closely monitoring respect for human rights and the development of the reconciliation process which has been revitalised by the Sri Lankan government.
-In the wake of a civil war that lasted nearly thirty years, the focus is on achieving a lasting reconciliation between the country’s different ethnic groups, especially between the majority Sinhalese and the Tamils.
+Together with its European Union partners and other Western countries, Germany is monitoring respect for human rights in Sri Lanka and the development of the reconciliation process which has been revitalised by the Sri Lankan government.
+In the wake of a civil war that lasted nearly thirty years, the focus is on achieving a lasting reconciliation between the country’s different ethnic groups.

-In the war-ravaged north and east of the country, Germany is providing emergency and transitional aid as well as helping with reconstruction.
-The assistance is being provided through international organizations, the implementing agencies of German development cooperation – the Gesellschaft für Internationale Zusammenarbeit (GIZ) and the KfW Development Bank – as well as German non-governmental organisations.
+In the war-ravaged north and east of the country, Germany is helping with reconstruction and the reconciliation process.
+Support is provided through international organisations, the implementing agencies of German development cooperation – the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the KfW Development Bank – as well as through German non-governmental organisations.
 In addition, Germany provided EUR 1 million in humanitarian aid following the severe floods and landslides in May 2016.